bunup/typeroll/guides/isolated-declarations.md

 ## Understanding isolatedDeclarations

-bun-dts uses TypeScript's [isolatedDeclarations](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-5.html#isolated-declarations) feature to generate accurate type declarations.
+typeroll uses TypeScript's [isolatedDeclarations](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-5.html#isolated-declarations) feature to generate accurate type declarations.
 This approach verifies that each file's public API can be described using only its explicit imports and exports, without relying on implicit type relationships.

 ### Why It Matters